 The When: Although over-bets can be used on any street, the most common spot to over-bet is the river.

-Over-Betting the Right Way
+How to Over-Bet the Right Way

-Depending on the situation, an over-bet can be used as a powerful bluffing tool, or as misinformation to make your opponent call you down with a losing hand.
+Depending on the situation, an over-bet can be used as a powerful bluffing tool or as misinformation to make your opponent call you down with a losing hand.

 But because of this move’s versatility it’s of critical importance to understand why you’re making that massive bet.